ihavethatonvinyl/blog/content/conversations/superdestroyer.md

 ### Great answer.
 So what’s the first area you head to in a record store?

  Well, now my record store would be more like Bandcamp, probably, and DIY bands on Twitter.
 Unfortunately, with physical copies, I don't buy a lot of stuff from bigger artists.
 But the answer would always have been the punk section generally.
 I always would start there; punk, hardcore.
 You know, alternative rock depends on how niche they go.
 I know the vinyl stores around Columbus, they can get pretty granular, which is cool.
 I like to look at the old 80s punk vinyls a lot because, like that sound is cool on vinyl, and they have cool art, and it feels just so retro.
 You know, a lot of those are really beat up that I find though, I actually don't buy them very often because they're in bad condition.
-I bought a copy of Black Flag Damaged.
+I bought a copy of Black Flag *Damaged*.
 Yeah, it sounds like shit.
 I would expect nothing less from a bunch of punks who probably played that vinyl to death.
 So I’d start at the punk section and go from there.
 You know, punk is kind of a broad term at record stores also, but that's how you usually can start to find like, emo, hardcore, some of the other alternative stuff.

 ### What’s your most treasured record?